 Share an Animoji from an older iPhone

-- Older iPhones cannot record Animoji, so you'll need to get someone who has an iPhone X to create one and share it with you.
+- Older iPhones cannot record Animoji, so you'll need to get someone who has an iPhone X or later to create one and share it with you.

 - When you receive the Animoji, press and hold it until it fills your iPhone screen.